phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### All GIT Tests  git/all
 This is a collection of all test profiles found within the specified OpenBenchmarking.org repository.

+#### Application Tests  git/application
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Application software test.

+#### Benchmark Tests  git/benchmark
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Benchmark software test.

+#### BLAS (Basic Linear Algebra Sub-Routine) Library  git/blas
+This is a collection of test profiles having an external dependency on BLAS (Basic Linear Algebra Sub-Routine) Library

+#### Boost Development Libraries  git/boost
+This is a collection of test profiles having an external dependency on Boost Development Libraries

+#### BSD Operating System Tests  git/bsd
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the BSD Operating System.

+#### Disk Subsystem Tests  git/disk
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Disk sub-system.

+#### Every GIT Test  git/everything
+This is a collection of every test profile found within the specified OpenBenchmarking.org repository, including unsupported tests.

+#### Fortran  git/fortran
+This is a collection of test profiles having an external dependency on Fortran

+#### Game Tests  git/game
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a Game software test.

+#### Go Language  git/golang
+This is a collection of test profiles having an external dependency on Go Language

+#### Graphics Subsystem Tests  git/graphics
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Graphics sub-system.

+#### Hurd Operating System Tests  git/hurd
+This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Hurd Operating System.

 #### Installed Tests  git/installed
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository that are already installed on the system under test.

-#### Every GIT Test  git/everything
+#### Java  git/java
+This is a collection of test profiles having an external dependency on Java

+#### LAPACK (Linear Algebra Pack)  git/lapack
-This is a collection of every test profile found within the specified OpenBenchmarking.org repository, including unsupported tests.
+This is a collection of test profiles having an external dependency on LAPACK (Linear Algebra Pack)

 #### Linux Operating System Tests  git/linux
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Linux Operating System.

-#### Solaris Operating System Tests  git/solaris
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Solaris Operating System.

-#### BSD Operating System Tests  git/bsd
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the BSD Operating System.

 #### MacOSX Operating System Tests  git/macosx
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the MacOSX Operating System.

-#### Windows Operating System Tests  git/windows
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Windows Operating System.

-#### Hurd Operating System Tests  git/hurd
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the Hurd Operating System.

-#### System Subsystem Tests  git/system
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the System sub-system.

-#### Processor Subsystem Tests  git/processor
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Processor sub-system.

-#### Disk Subsystem Tests  git/disk
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Disk sub-system.

-#### Graphics Subsystem Tests  git/graphics
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Graphics sub-system.

 #### Memory Subsystem Tests  git/memory
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the Memory sub-system.